Tenancy & Independent Living Skills Training (TILS)

 We do all the arrangements – you just tell us the outcomes you want and we do the rest.
 We book the venues, the refreshments, any speakers, ‘peer experts’, manage the risk assessments, create the resources, communicate with the young people and devise their engagement packs.
 The packs include added extras such as money skills worksheets, budgeting booklets, USBs of information, details of where to go for help and the acclaimed ‘On the Money’ resource.
 Many of these items we supply at our own cost or seek outside investment for.

 Most courses include lots of money skills.
 We look at debt and APR in detail, as well as bills, priorities, necessaries, budgeting, benefits as a safety net, benefits and moving in to work, money saving tips and where to go for more help.
 We then turn our attention to housing options, believing that young people who make their own informed decisions are more likely to invest successfully in their new home.
 This includes house sharing options where appropriate.
 We look in detail at a real tenancy and all the rights and responsibilities of the tenant and the landlord.
 We often invite a landlord and other speakers, including Joy of Food, to train and talk to the young people.

 Click on the link for our latest one-page impact report.

-Retention on our latests TILS courses was 100% with feedback ranging from ‘I liked the Play Doh’ to ‘it was fun with good activities and lovely people’.
+Retention on our latests TILS courses was 100% with feedback ranging from ‘I enjoyed the fun variety of activities’ to ‘I thought it would be boring, but I learnt some really useful stuff’.
 It’s early days to follow up with our young people as they move into tenancies, but so far just under 90% report that our TILS courses made them feel more confident as they moved to independence.
 75% of those on our last course reported having increased knowledge of what being a good tenant involves with recent research from Hyde Housing stating that this is part of the solution for tenancy sustainment.

 To make a referral use this link.